How are you

 This is not a place to criticize your partner or defend yourself.
 When you read what your partner has said do not respond right away.
 Talk about it at a later time.

-Researchers found marriages are strengthened through cognitive empathy, or perspective-taking — how accurately one partner understands the other partner’s emotions, and their own.
+Researchers found relationships are strengthened through cognitive empathy, or perspective-taking — how accurately one partner understands the other partner’s emotions, and their own.
 Track mood and relational patterns to gain insight into attachment needs.

-Marriages are fed by daily routines:
+Relationships are fed by daily routines:

 Talk and eye contact.